SS Shieldhall: Preservation

-Due to rising fuel prices she was withdrawn from service in 1985, then was taken over by a preservation society, The Solent Steam Packet Limited, which operates as a charity.
-All work associated with the Society and Shieldhall is carried out by unpaid volunteers.
+From 1985 until 1988, while the preservation society raised the money to buy the ship, Shieldhall remained in the custody of Southern Water.
+Then on 28 July 1988, Shieldhall was handed over to the preservation society, now named The Solent Steam Packet Limited, which operates as a charity.

+Shieldhall originally was berthed in Ocean Village, plans were underway at the time for there to be a maritime heritage centre, in which she would be an active working museum.
+However, the plans for the heritage centre never came to fruition.
+Shieldhall now docks at Berth 110 in Southamptons Western Docks.

+Shieldhalls first voyage in her now preserved state was conducted on 9 June 1991.

+All work associated with the Society and Shieldhall was and still is carried out by unpaid volunteers.
 The remaining Glasgow sludge boats kept going into the 1990s, when changing environmental standards led to new ways of treating the sludge.

-She has been restored to sea-going condition, and is listed as part of the National Historic Fleet.
+She has been restored to sea-going condition, and is listed in the Core Collection of the National Historic Fleet.
 Shieldhall is now a frequent sight around the Solent running excursions, crewed by volunteers.
 She has been to the Netherlands for the Dordrecht Steam Festival and has been at International Festivals of the Sea at Bristol and Portsmouth.
 Passengers are encouraged to visit the bridge and see the engine room, getting an understanding of the days of steam.

-In 1999, the ship was used in Rede Globo's Brazilian telenovela "Terra Nostra", playing a fictional Italian ship Andrea I.

 In July 2005, Shieldhall made a return visit to the Clyde, taking part in the River Festival in Glasgow, and berthing at Custom House Quay, Greenock.
 She made a number of excursions, taking passengers on cruises from Greenock on her old route down the Clyde to Arran.